OP-TEE/optee_docs/architecture/spmc.rst

 SPMC Program Flow
 =================
-SP images are stored in the OP-TEE image as early TAs are: the binary images are embedded in OP-TEE Core in a read-only data section.
-This makes it possible to load SPs during boot and no rich-os is needed in the normal world. ``ldelf`` is used to load and initialise the SPs.
+SP images are either embedded into the OP-TEE image or loaded from the FIP by BL2.
+This makes it possible to start SPs during boot, before the rich OS is available in the normal world. ``ldelf`` is used to load and initialise the SPs.

 Starting SPs
 ------------